 Escape the glamour of the big city for the Ligurian coast.
 Find out about taking the train from Milan to Cinque Terre-Monterosso.

 It is best to take a train to any of the towns in Cinque Terre because once you arrive, you can’t drive into or park in the center of the towns themselves.
 It’s far easier and less confusing to take the train.

 Frequent Trains from Milan to Cinque Terre-Monterosso

-The direct route from Milano Centrale to Monterosso is an InterCity train, and the route that goes through Levanto switches from an InterCity to a Regionale train.
+There is a direct route from Milano Centrale to Monterosso.
+This route goes through Levanto and you will have to switch to a regional train.
 The trip takes approximately three hours regardless of which itinerary you choose, and tickets cost $31-32.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.